HypoChloremic/medicine/klin/ped.md

 #### Transposition of the great vessels

+***Presentation***

+* A 20-month-old boy with tetralogy of Fallot is admitted for evaluation of cyanosis that is increasing in frequency.
+As you conclude your history and physical examination, you witness an episode of cyanosis when the patient’s brother makes him cry.
+As the crying increases, the patient becomes more and more cyanotic.
+On examination, his cardiac murmur is now much softer than before he began crying.
+What is the next most appropriate step in management?

 * Characterized by pulmonary artery arising from the left ventricle and aorta arising from the right ventricle
 * Associated with maternal diabetes
 * Presents with early cyanosis; pulmonary and systemic circuits do not mi Creation of shunt (allowing blood to mix) after birth is required for surYiva* *
 * PGE can be administered to maintain a PDA until definitive surgical repair is performe* * Results in hypertrophy of the right ventricle and atrophy of the left ventricle

+***Behandling***

+* ***Knee-chest position***
+  * Tetralogy of Fallot (hypercyanotic or “tet”) spells are defined as paroxysmal episodes of hyperpnea, irritability, and prolonged crying that result in increasing cyanosis and decreasing intensity of the heart murmur.
+This condition is often triggered by crying.
+Initial management is to increase systemic vascular resistance by placing the patient in a knee-chest position.
+Other therapeutic modalities include the administration of morphine sulfate, sodium bicarbonate, and intravenous fluids and the use of oxygen.
+Mechanical ventilation in combination with general anesthesia may be effective but would only be used when other management options fail to reverse the cyanosis.
+Dopamine and epinephrine are contraindicated because they may worsen the spell.
+A cardiology consultation may be useful, but the acuity of the patient’s clinical presentation requires immediate intervention

 #### Truncus arteriosus

+***Presentation***

+* You are called to the newborn nursery to evaluate a 2-hour-old newborn who has suddenly become cyanotic.
+The oxygen saturation on room air is 69%, and the patient is tachycardic and tachypneic.
+Oxygen is administered without improvement in the patient’s oxygen saturation.
+On examination, you hear a loud S 2 and no murmur.
+A chest radiograph shows increased pulmonary vascular markings, a narrow mediastinum, and a small heart.
+Which of the following would be the next step in management?

 * ***Diffa mot ductus arteriosus***
 * Characterized by a single large vessel arising from both ventricles